Yoav666s/dnd-wiki/collections/_monsters/basic-rules/raven.md

 traits: |
   **Mimicry.** The raven can mimic simple sounds it has heard, such as a person whispering, a baby crying, or an animal chittering.
 A creature that hears the sounds can tell they are imitations with a successful DC 10 Wisdom (Insight) check.
 actions: |
   **Beak.** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 1 piercing damage.
+reactions: ""
 excerpt: "Tiny Beast, Unaligned"
 source: "Basic Rules"
 ---